Make Cranberry Jam with Leftover Cranberries!

-Do you have extra cranberries leftover after Thanksgiving?
-Or maybe the store has a huge cart full of these little beauties on deep discount and you’re wondering how you might take advantage of the savings?
-Well, how about making a batch of Cranberry Jam?
-You can process this yummy jam in a hot water bath canner and save those sweet tart jewels for later.
+Process this yummy jam in a hot water bath canner and save those sweet-tart jewels.
 You can even give a few jars away as homemade Christmas presents…what a sweet gift to receive!

 Never Heard of Cranberry Jam?